Reducing workplace injuries is not just the right thing to do for the safety and well-being of employees; it also saves employers money.

 Reducing Workplace Injuries

 There are numerous reasons why a company may start to see an increase in workplace injuries.
-From adding in new hazards when processes are automated and communication barriers to an aging workforce and the use of temporary and contract workers who may not receive a comprehensive round of safety training, a company will need to figure out why injuries occur in their particular workplace to begin with.
+From adding new hazards when processes are automated and communication barriers to an aging workforce and using temporary and contract workers who may not receive a comprehensive round of safety training, a company will need to figure out why injuries occur in their particular workplace.

-When workplace injuries are prevented, it’s a win-win for the employees and the employer.
+It’s a win-win for employees and employers who work together to prevent workplace injuries.
 Employees avoid the pain and other issues that accompany workplace injuries, and employers save money and reduce lost production time.

-Safe Keeper and Safe Climber supply fall protection products and accessories that play an integral role in reducing fall injuries in the workplace.
-From our harnesses and self-retractable life lines to our confine space entry equipment and ladder systems, our fall protection products save lives.
+Safe Keeper supplies fall protection products and accessories that play an integral role in reducing fall injuries in the workplace.
+Our fall protection products save lives from our harnesses and self-retractable lifelines to our confined space entry equipment and ladder systems.